DrBrynzo/fix_ssh-agent_openssh-portable_win10/README.md

 Instructions

-Put this somewhere on your Windows 10 PC and run it from an elevated (Administrator) PowerShell session.
-I don't think there's really much else.
+Put this somewhere on your Windows 10 PC, make sure the OpenSSH path (to ssh-agent.exe) works for your system and run it from an elevated (Administrator) PowerShell session.